 Surprise and delight is a customer retention and brand loyalty technique with which many marketers, when executed correctly, find success.
 And though it may seem a little intimidating at first, this marketing method can be outfitted for any budget and any business endeavor.
 It isn’t something to snuff at and definitely worth integrating into your own business — however big or small you may want to go.Continue reading

-If you’re already plotting festivities for the 2020 holiday season, we’re going to be great friends.
+Who’s ready for the holiday season?
 Here at Postable, we’re kind-of-sort-of obsessed with the holidays and get all sorts of giddy about answering questions like when to send Christmas cards.
-We’ve got straight forward answers along with plenty of tips and tricks to make you a Christmas card sending pro in no time.
+We’ve got straightforward answers along with plenty of tips and tricks to make you a Christmas card sending pro in no time.
 So hold onto your horses (or reindeer) and let’s dive right in to answer your questions about when to send holiday cards.

 Pro tip: You can schedule all of your Christmas cards ahead of time with Postable.
 Beautiful cards mailed for you.